 ** Update: No fireworks display in 2016 due to lack of funding

 Place: Onset Beach & Bay

-Insider's Tip: The town of Onset is on the "mainland" side of the Cape Cod Canal, just over the bridge.
-It's an absolutely gorgeous little town, and well worth a visit!
+Insider's Tip: The village of Onset is on the "mainland" side of the Cape Cod Canal, just over the bridge.
+It's an absolutely gorgeous little village, and well worth a visit!